trueseason/twilio-voicemail-eraser-nodejs/README.md

-# twilio-voicemail-archiver
+# twilio-voicemail-eraser

-This repository is a testing sample to archive Twilio voicemail to AWS S3 bucket and delete the original items from Twilio, based on current date and the specified retention days.
+This repository is the Node.js version of the twilio-voicemail-eraser, ported from the Python lib which could delete Twilio voicemails based on the specified date and retention days.

 ## dependencies
-aws-sdk
-aws-parameterstore-reader
 axios
 moment-timezone

 ## Usage